JaritoThe3rd/Learn-to-Code-4-Ways-to-Learn-to-Code-Fast-Thinkful/README.md

 - The most frustrating phase to witness from an educator and participants of the industry.
 - Programming may not be perfect for anyone, but small things can be a huge success for someone.
+- Still very early and you've dealth with some bugs.